Andrade El Idolo

-Manuel Alfonso Andrade Oropeza (born November 3, 1989) is a Mexican professional wrestler who is currently signed to the American promotion All Elite Wrestling (AEW) under the ring name Andrade El Idolo (also stylized Andrade "El Ídolo").
-He is also known for his appearances in Mexico for Consejo Mundial de Lucha Libre and in Japan for New Japan Pro-Wrestling as La Sombra (Spanish for "The Shadow"), and for his appearances with the United States-based promotion WWE as Andrade "Cien" Almas (later shortened to simply Andrade).
+Manuel Alfonso Andrade Oropeza (born November 3, 1989) is a Mexican professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Andrade El Idolo (also stylized as Andrade "El Ídolo") and is a member of the Don Callis Family.

 A third-generation professional wrestler, Andrade made his debut a month before his 14th birthday and worked under the name Brillante Jr. in reference to his father, who wrestled as Brillante.
-He spent eight years wrestling for Consejo Mundial de Lucha Libre (CMLL) under the name La Sombra, where he won the 2007 Torneo Gran Alternativa tournament and the 2011 Universal Championship and simultaneously held the Mexican National Trios Championship, NWA World Historic Welterweight Championship and CMLL World Tag Team Championship.
-He was one of the founding members of the los Ingobernables ("the Ungovernables") stable, and won the masks of El Felino, Olímpico and Volador Jr. by defeating them in Lucha de Apuestas matches before losing his own mask to Atlantis.
-Andrade also made appearances for New Japan Pro-Wrestling as part of a working agreement between CMLL and NJPW, winning the IWGP Intercontinental Championship.
+He spent eight years wrestling for Consejo Mundial de Lucha Libre (CMLL) under the name La Sombra (Spanish for "The Shadow"), where he won the 2007 Torneo Gran Alternativa tournament and the 2011 Universal Championship, as well as simultaneously holding the CMLL World Tag Team Championship, Mexican National Trios Championship, and NWA World Historic Welterweight Championship.
+He was one of the founding members of the Los Ingobernables ("the Ungovernables") stable, and won the masks of El Felino, Olímpico, and Volador Jr. by defeating them in Lucha de Apuestas matches before losing his own mask to Atlantis.
+While working for CMLL, Andrade also made appearances for New Japan Pro-Wrestling as part of a working agreement between CMLL and NJPW, winning the IWGP Intercontinental Championship.

-Andrade joined WWE in 2015.
+After close to a decade with CMLL, Andrade joined WWE in 2015.
 He initially wrestled for its NXT brand under the ring name Andrade "Cien" Almas, winning the NXT Championship.
-In April 2018, he joined WWE's main roster where his ring name was shorted to simply "Andrade".
+In April 2018, he joined WWE's main roster where his ring name was shorted to simply Andrade.
 Andrade held the WWE United States Championship for several months in 2019-2020.
-He departed WWE in March 2021, debuting in AAA and AEW that summer.
+He departed WWE in March 2021, debuting in AEW that July as Andrade El Idolo.
+Andrade departed AEW in December 2023 and returned to WWE the following month at the Royal Rumble, winning the WWE Speed Championship in June 2024.
+He departed WWE for a second time in September 2025, making his return to AEW that October.

 Early life

 Manuel Alfonso Andrade Oropeza was born in Gómez Palacio, Durango, on November 3, 1989.
 He is the son of Jose Andrade Salas, who wrestles as Brillante.
 He became part of the third generation of the Andrade family to compete in lucha libre.
-His grandfather, José Andrade, wrestled under the name "El Moro", while his uncles wrestle or wrestled under the names Diamante/Moro III (Sergio Andrade), Zafiro/Pentagoncito (real name unrevealed), Kevin (Juan Andrade), Espanto Jr./Pentagón (Jesús Andrade), and Espiritu Magico (Juan Andrade), and one of his cousins works as the current Espanto Jr. (real name unrevealed).
+His grandfather, José Andrade, wrestled under the name "El Moro", while his uncles wrestle or wrestled under the names Diamante/Moro III (Sergio Andrade), Zafiro/Pentagoncito (real name unrevealed), Kevin (Juan Andrade), Espanto Jr./Pentagón (Jesús Andrade), and Espiritu Magico (Juan Andrade), and his younger cousins works in CMLL as the current Espanto Jr., Brillante Jr. and Lady Shadow as of 2023.